dfdx2/100-days-of-code/r4-log.md

 ### R4D1
 Today begins Round 4.
 Today I worked on Stacks and Queues from Data Structures & Algorithms in Java.

+### R4D2
+Continued studying Stacks and Queues from Data Structures & Algorithms in Java.